NadilRanatunga/EDGAR-EPS-Parser/README.md

  - Extracts EPS from .html EDGAR filings
  - Handles GAAP vs Non-GAAP and basic vs diluted distinctions
- - Automatically detects EPS context (net income/loss) -GUI folder picker to select your filings
+ - Automatically detects EPS context (net income/loss)
+ - GUI folder picker to select your filings
  - Outputs results to a clean CSV file

 # 🚀 How to Use